Industrial action information for staff

 - What will be the impact on my pay if I take part in the strike action?

 Participation in strike action will result in a breach of your contract of employment.
 Consequently, if you choose to take strike action you will have a day’s pay deducted for each day that you are striking.
-If you choose to take strike action you are required to complete the strike notification form on your first day back at work after taking strike action.
-The daily rate of pay for calculating pay deductions will be deemed to be 1/365th of annual salary for a full-time employee, pro-rata for part-time staff.
+If you choose to take strike action you are required to complete the strike notification form at the end of each week of participation.
+The daily rate of pay for calculating pay deductions will be deemed to be 1/365th of the full time equivalent salary, pro-rated for part time staff whose working pattern includes part-day working on strike days.
 Graduate Teaching Assistants who take action will not be paid for any of the hours of work they were scheduled to undertake.

-The University’s principles and approach to pay deductions will govern how the University manages situations of dispute resolution including those involving industrial action.
+The University has a long-standing position that partial performance is not accepted, and reserves the right to withhold up to 100 per cent of pay.
+The full position is outlined in the University’s principles and approach to pay deductions, which governs how the University manages situations of dispute resolution including those involving industrial action.

 - When will pay deductions for industrial action be made?